Q

 5. How will the Settlement monies be distributed?

-The Insurers, on behalf of the Defendants, will pay $10,875,000 CAD to settle the lawsuit.
-The Settlement Amount will be allocated to pay Eligible Class Member Claims (the “Settlement Fund”), as well as the costs of administering the Settlement, the litigation funding levy, as well as Class Counsel’s legal fees.
+The Insurers, on behalf of the Defendants, paid $10,875,000 CAD to settle the lawsuit.
+The Settlement Amount was allocated to pay Eligible Class Member Claims (the “Settlement Fund”), as well as the costs of administering the Settlement, the litigation funding levy, as well as Class Counsel’s legal fees.

-The Settlement is intended to provide closure and support for healing for Class Members.
-The financial compensation under the Settlement is meant to serve a symbolic function in acknowledging the harms endured by the Class Members.
-Key elements of the Settlement are that Class Members will not be subjected to an adversarial adjudicative process and the claims program is confidential and document-based.
+The financial compensation under the Settlement was meant to serve a symbolic function in acknowledging the harms endured by the Class Members and provide closure and support for healing..
+Key elements of the Settlement included: (i) that Class Members would not be subjected to an adversarial adjudicative process and (ii) the claims program was confidential and document-based.

-The Claims Program and Distribution Protocol has been developed with a view to limiting the chances of causing further trauma to Class Members.
+The Claims Program and Distribution Protocol were developed with a view to limiting the chances of causing further trauma to Class Members.
 To view a copy of the Claims Program and Distribution Protocol, please click here.

-There are two categories of compensation available to Class Members.
+There were two categories of compensation available to Class Members.
 Group A Compensation (Common Experience Payments) and Group B Compensation (Psychological and/or Physical Harm and/or Sexual Abuse).
-Class Members can apply for compensation under both categories.
+Class Members could apply for compensation under both categories.

 1) Group A – Common Experience Claim